nishanttotla/masters-thesis/README.md

 This repo is the LaTeX project for my UC Berkeley Masters Thesis.
 The topic is

-> Oracle-Guided Heap Invariant Synthesis
+> Oracle-Guided Heap Interpolant Synthesis

 To build, use the generate script